IncoCode/AccountInBank-GTA5/README.md

 This script lets you store ~~stolen~~ your money in bank account and earn interest (0.001% per day by default).
 Also you can transfer money between characters accounts.

-In v1.0.2 (and above) you can enable some hardcore features: LoseCashOnArrest and LoseCashOnDeath.
-Just change False to True to enable desired feature in AccountInBankS.ini .

 Maximum balance: **2 147 483 647** for _each_ character.

 How to use